 Subd.
 2. Construction.
-Clarifies that nothing in chapter 268B is intended (1) to allow an employer to require an employee to exhaust accumulated employer-provided sick, vacation, or personal leave before taking leave under this chapter, or (2) to prohibit an employer or parties to a collective bargaining agreement from providing more generous benefits than those required under chapter 268B.
+Clarifies that nothing in chapter 268B is intended: (1) to allow an employer to require an employee to exhaust accumulated employer-provided sick, vacation, or personal leave first before taking leave under this chapter; (2) to prohibit an employer or parties to a collective bargaining agreement from providing more generous benefits than those required under chapter 268B, including through a supplemental benefit payment; or (3) to create a power or duty that would interfere with federal law.